 The local authority is obliged to ensure that the person under assessment can involve their spouse/carer/relative fully in the assessment process.
 The care needs assessment can take five forms depending on the circumstances of the person needing care.

 - It can be carried out face to face.

 - The person needing care can complete a supported self-assessment on their own.

-- A joint assessment will be carried out by relevant agencies working together, this will reduce the amount of assessments a person will have to undertake.
+- A joint assessment will be carried out by relevant agencies working together.
+This will reduce the amount of assessments a person will have to undertake.

 - If the needs are straightforward or the requirements are already known by the Local Authority, then the assessment can be carried out over the phone or completed online.

-Preparing for a care needs assessment
+Tips on preparing for a care needs assessment

 - Discuss with your parent what they want to talk about during the assessment.

 - Make a list of the activities which your parent is finding difficult to do unassisted.